The following projects and research areas are available for Summer 2019.

 The epidemiology program targets students currently enrolled in a master’s program in a health-related field.
 Students in the epidemiology program will work with a research scientist on an epidemiology project that may involve conducting scientific literature reviews, assisting with study design, analyzing data, and preparing a manuscript.
 In addition to the independent project, students will have the opportunity to be involved with other epidemiology projects including studies in the US Flu Network, Vaccine Safety Datalink, Marshfield Epidemiologic Study Area, and the Health Care Systems Research Network.
 In many cases, the summer research project can serve as the capstone project or thesis if required for their master's degree program.
 For more information on researchers and current studies, please visit the Center for Clinical Epidemiology and Population Health website.

 Students that apply to the epidemiology program should be currently enrolled in a master's program in a health related field (e.g. MPH), have taken at least one course in epidemiology and one course in biostatistics, have prior experience with statistical software, and have excellent written and verbal communication skills.
+Exceptional undergraduate seniors with a major in a health related field may also be considered.
 Students will use SAS statistical software for data analysis.
+Projects available.

 The mission of the Center for Oral and Systemic Health (COSH) is to lead and pave the future of integrating medical-dental care delivery, oral-systemic research, inter-professional education and practice management through the application of health informatics and information technology and applied, preventive and basic sciences to ultimately improve the patient healthcare experience, quality of patient care and lower per capita healthcare cost.